tinystacks/mkdocs/docs/builds-releases.md

         fi
 ```

-For serverless deployments, the release will deploy your built container to the AWS Lambda function hosting your application.
+For serverless deployments, the release will deploy your container image to the AWS Lambda function hosting your application.
 For container deployments, it will update your Elastic Container Services (ECS) cluster nodes with the latest container image.

 The release is configured so that your code can be deployed to any region.
 This enables multi-region deployments in TinyStacks - i.e., having multiple production stages that exist in different AWS regions.
 For more information, see [Stages](stages.md).